garethhay/SmartzoneAPI/README.md

 # Note

 I am new to both python and git and scripts are training exercises.
 I have not written code for an extended period.
-Program is tested against a SZ100 cluster of 2 running 3.6.2.
-These scripts work correctly with vSZ-E but not with vSZ-H. Read-only account is reccomended.
+Program is tested against a SZ100 cluster of 2 running 3.6.2 firmware and using v6_1 version of the API.
+These scripts work correctly with vSZ-E but not with vSZ-H. Read-only account is recommended.

 ### Each script will need the following variables which will need modifying for your own configuration: